|Nutrition Facts (per serving)|

 Place the coconut milk in a small saucepan over medium-high heat.
 Heat the coconut milk until it is just under a boil—bubbles should appear along the sides of the pan, but it shouldn’t be bubbling vigorously.

 Pour the hot coconut milk over the chopped chocolate and allow it to sit for one minute to soften the chocolate, then gently whisk them together until the chocolate is melted and it becomes a smooth, shiny chocolate ganache.

 If you leave the ganache plain, it has a subtle fruity flavor from the coconut milk, but it is not extremely noticeable and you could add other extracts or additives to make other flavors of vegan truffles.
-If you want to increase the coconut flavor, add 1/4 tsp of coconut extract to the ganache.
-Taste it and add up to 1/4 tsp more if you prefer a stronger coconut flavor.
+If you want to increase the coconut flavor, add 1/4 teaspoon of coconut extract to the ganache.
+Taste it and add up to 1/4 teaspoon more if you prefer a stronger coconut flavor.

 Press a layer of cling wrap directly on top of the ganache, and refrigerate it until it is firm enough to scoop and roll, approximately 1 to 1.5 hours.
 Check the consistency at the 1-hour mark and give it 30 more minutes if necessary.
 If you wait too long it will get very stiff and hard to work with, so it’s best to check it after an hour to make it easy to shape the truffles.

 Pour the cocoa powder in a shallow bowl.
 Dust your hands lightly with cocoa powder.
-Use a spoon or a small candy scoop to form small balls from the ganache, and roll them between your hands to get them round.
+Use a spoon or a small candy scoop to form small balls from the ganache, and roll them between your hands to make them round.
 You can finish them by rolling them in a thin coating of cocoa powder, or rolling them in shredded coconut, toasted or untoasted.
 If you would prefer to dip them in chocolate, continue on to the next step.